Pendu/Advanced-Retreival-and-Re-ranking/ANMI_UNIFIED_FRAMEWORK.md

     estimation from O(n) pairwise comparisons, establishing the theoretical foundation for efficient calibration.

-7. Hybrid Loss Analysis: We derive the optimal mixing coefficient for combining contrastive and regression objectives, with explicit dependence on false negative rates.
+7. Hybrid Loss Analysis: We analyze the mixing coefficient for combining contrastive and regression objectives, establishing that the value comes from multi-objective learning (ranking + calibration) rather than gradient cancellation.
+We present principled alternatives including uncertainty weighting (Kendall et al., 2018) that eliminate manual tuning.

 8. Principled Threshold Methods: We extend ANMI 2.0 with seven research-validated methods that eliminate arbitrary thresholds through